 New speed limit signs are being installed and the changes have been published in the Queensland Government Gazette today.

-The final speed limit change, in South Arm of the Coomera River will come into effect by the end of June this year.
+The final speed limit change, in South Branch of the Coomera River will come into effect by the end of June this year.

 Read more about the Strategy, and full details of the changes including all the maps here